-A. Experimental Setup
+5.1 Experimental Setup

-We applied each heuristic to 16 benchmarks from the EEMBC benchmark suite [8], 12 benchmarks from the Powerstone benchmark suite [15], and 6 benchmarks from the MediaBench benchmark suite [14].
+We applied each heuristic to 27 benchmarks - sixteen benchmarks from the EEMBC benchmark suite [7] and eleven benchmarks from the Powerstone benchmark suite[11].
 These benchmarks are all embedded system benchmarks and thus suitable for the configurable cache parameter values we examined.
 We stress that we could also run desktop benchmarks using suitable cache parameter values, and we are doing so for related and future work.